| DistroWatch Weekly

 * * * * *

 This concludes this week's issue of DistroWatch Weekly.
-The next instalment will be published on Monday, 12 December 2016.
+The next instalment will be published on Monday, 27 February 2017.
+Past articles and reviews can be found through our Article Search page.
 To contact the authors please send e-mail to:

 If you've enjoyed this week's issue of DistroWatch Weekly, please consider sending us a tip.